StuartCox3107/meetings-reimagined/README.md

 ## **Site features**

 ### **Main picture**
-This needs to be big and bold, and really showcase a positive aspect of the product, it should also have another **ENQUIRE** opportunity.
+This needs to be big and bold, and really showcase a positive aspect of the product.

 ### **Overview section**